 Right: A TEM image of CHP-conjugated gold nanoparticles binding to damaged collagen fibrils in a 12% strain fascicle, exhibiting a high density of nanoparticle in areas with visible fibril disruption (loss of d-banding pattern).
 Scale bar: 200 nm.
 A similar experiment can be conducted in your study by incubating the fibrils with our biotin-labeled CHP (B-CHP) followed by visualization with TEM using commercial streptavidin-conjugated gold nanoparticles (example).

-The CHP probes open up a new avenue for detection and quantitative comparison of mechanical damage to collagen in all connective tissues, including bone, cartilage, tendon, ligament, heart valves, blood vessels, skin, cornea and etc., allowing understanding of the mechanical behaviors and damage mechanisms of these tissues at the molecular level.
+The CHP probes open up a new avenue for detection and quantitative comparison of mechanical damage to collagen in all connective tissues, including bone, cartilage, tendon, ligament, intervertebral discs, heart valves, blood vessels, skin, cornea and etc., allowing understanding of the mechanical behaviors and damage mechanisms of these tissues at the molecular level.

 - Molecular level detection and localization of mechanical damage in collagen enabled by collagen hybridizing peptides.
 Nature Communications (2017) (open access) more info